joshhornby/joshhornby.github.io/_posts/2021-01-25-advice-to-my-younger-software-developer-self.md

 When ever I took the time to properly read a book (by properly I mean taking notes, consolidating my thoughts and re-reading) I leveled up.

-I wish I had read more software related book at the start of my career as a developer.
+I wish I had read more software related books at the start of my career as a developer.
 I'd recommend reading language agnostic books such as [Clean Code: A Handbook of Agile Software Craftsmanship](https://amzn.to/3ox1hOg){:target="_blank"}, [Design Principles and Design Patterns](https://fi.ort.edu.uy/innovaportal/file/2032/1/design_principles.pdf){:target="_blank"}, [Soft Skills: The software developer's life manual](https://amzn.to/3ac7UR2){:target="_blank"}.
 The ideas you will learn in these books translate to the majority of programming languages you will use through out your career.

 It took me a long time to understand the value of taking notes whilst reading, it's taken me even longer to start [publishing these notes online](https://joshhornby.com/books).